noisebridge/PythonClass/8_python_regular_expressions.md

 3. Lets do some regular expressions!
   a.
 Compiling a string to a regex object using match/search/find/find (regex1.py).
-[Match vs. Search](https://docs.python.org/2/howto/regex.html#match-versus-search)
+[Match vs. Search](https://docs.python.org/2/howto/regex.html#match-versus-search) As a general rule, if you can use search you should.
+This is for efficiency, so if you don't need efficency, do what you want.
+According to the docs, the re module is highly optimized.
   b.
 Viewing the results stored in a match object (regex1.py
   c.
 [Grouping](https://docs.python.org/2/howto/regex.html#grouping) - Extracting substring matches.
   d.
 [Module level functions](https://docs.python.org/2/howto/regex.html#module-level-functions) - compilation is not always necessary, some general cases are precompiled.